IsabellaLR/Portfolio/README.md

 - Video chat through a "live match" feature with a random student.
 Each time a student presses next, they'll be paired with a new student currently using the feature.

 ##### 🔨Technologies: Swift, Firebase, Cloud Functions & Javascript, Push Notifications, BerkeleyTime API, AgoraKit, Facebook Reactions
+##### 👾Role & Timeframe: Sole Developer.
+Worked on app as hobby from August 2020-May 2021
 ##### 🚀Platform: 📱iOS
 <img width="971" alt="circalPortfolio" src="https://user-images.githubusercontent.com/41020211/130550629-ff823dc8-be4a-43d8-a5c1-b327cdcd6ad2.png">